NBA Power Rankings Heading into 2017 All-Star Game

 ↓ 3 Spots

 Thaddeus Young isn't a superstar, but he's been irreplaceable on the Indiana Pacers roster—which is why the time he's spent sitting out to nurse a sore wrist has coincided directly with a 2-6 stretch.
+Thanks to their ugly skid, which has all but undone the gains from a seven-game winning streak from Jan.
+26 to Feb.
+6, the Pacers take a tumble for now.

-To be fair to the Pacers, they've hit a rough patch in the schedule.
-Their current six-game slide includes two losses to Cleveland, two to Washington and one to San Antonio.
+But to be fair, the Pacers have hit a rough patch in the schedule: Their current six-game slide includes two losses to Cleveland, two to Washington and one to San Antonio.
 There aren't many teams capable of making it through that slate unscathed, even at full strength.

 Indy hits the break as the No. 6 seed in the East, and considering the fifth-seeded Hawks have gotten by with some good fortune in close games, it's possible we'll see the Pacers climb another spot or two eventually.

 Young will have to get healthy, and Jeff Teague must continue his quietly excellent season, but there's hope here for another move up the standings.

-Thanks to their ugly skid, which has all but undone the gains from a seven-game winning streak from Jan.
-26 to Feb.
-6, the Pacers take a tumble for now.

 13. Miami Heat